Capital Conference Presenter Bios

 Dr. Brian Anderson, UIL state contest director for Science (Chemistry), is an Associate Professor of Instruction at UT-Austin.
 He taught general chemistry courses at UT for 12 years and now teaches science to education majors as part of the UTeach program.
 Dr. Anderson has a B.A. in chemistry from Knox College, and an M.A. in marine science and Ph.D. in chemistry from UT-Austin.

-Kara Barbee has over 20 years of experience in education as theater teacher and 14 years as a successful speech and debate coach.
-She currently serves as the Head of the Fine Arts Department and UIL Coordinator at Clyde High School, where she also teaches theater, directs mainstage and one-act play productions, and coaches Prose / Poetry.
-Under her leadership, students have earned multiple regional appearances in OAP and brought home numerous state medals in Prose, Poetry, and CX/LD Debate.
+Kara Barbee has taught in all areas of educational theater, speech & debate for over 20 years.
+She currently serves as Head of the Fine Arts Department and UIL Coordinator at Clyde High School, where she also teaches theater, directs mainstage musical productions, and one-act play, and coaches Prose / Poetry.
+Under her leadership, students have earned multiple regional appearances in OAP, a recent State OAP appearance with a 1st runner up placement, and brought home numerous state medals in Prose, Poetry, and CX/LD Debate.
 Kara is passionate about helping students find their voice and thrive in performance-based competitions.

-Andrew Bates is the new high school Current Issues and Events state contest director and is entering his 10th year as Social Studies contest director.
+Andrew Bates serves as the high school state director for the Current Issues & Events and the Social Studies contests.
 He has been in education for over 20 years as a teacher, coach, coordinator, and administrator.
 He previously coached nearly 30 combined individual, team, and overall state champions in various events.

 Kelsey Bates has been involved in UIL for over 10 years with competitors in A+ contests and high school contests.
 She's won state championships for individuals, teams, and a few overall state champions.
 In the past, she has written Virtual Challenge Meet tests for both the A+ Social Studies and A+ Maps, Graphs, and Charts.
 She will also be writing the A+ Social Studies tests this year.

 Mark Bernier has taught English, philosophy, and history and has been involved with UIL academics in one way or another since 1987.
-For over twenty years he has served as UIL academic meets director for five district and two region meets annually.
-During the past sixteen years Mark has enjoyed the direct interaction with students and academic coaches that comes with being state director of Literary Criticism (2008-2025).
+For over twenty-five years he has served as UIL academic meet director for both district and region meets.
+During the past eighteen years Mark has been enjoying the direct interaction with students and their academic coaches that comes with being state director of Literary Criticism (2008-2026).

-Cindy Berry- After 30 years in the classroom, I retired four years ago.
+Cindy Berry- After 30 years in the classroom, I retired five years ago.
 And that lasted two months because UIL journalism is what keeps me coming back for more year after year.
 As a native Texan, my UIL career began in west Texas in the 70s in Mrs. Baker’s second-grade classroom.
-Story telling was the contest, yet little did I know I’d still be writing, coaching and telling stories 50 years later.
-Over the years I’ve been fortunate to coach kids to the region and state level regularly, currently serving as academic coordinator and journalism coach at Slidell High School, where the only businesses in town are the post office, which is manned two hours a day, and the volunteer fire department.
-In my spare time I’m baking wedding cakes, many for former students, riding my bike and bargain shopping.
+Storytelling was the contest, yet little did I know I’d still be writing, coaching, judging and telling stories 50 years later.
+Over the years I’ve been fortunate to coach kids to the region and state level regularly, currently serving as academic coordinator and journalism coach at Lindsay High School.
+In my spare time I’m baking wedding cakes, chasing grandkids, riding my bike and bargain shopping.

 Dr. David Bixler, UIL state contest director for Science (Physics), is a professor of Physics and dean of the College of Graduate Studies and Research at Angelo State University.
 Dr. Bixler holds a B.S. in Physics and Mathematics from Tarleton State University, and an M.A. and Ph.D. in Physics from Rice University.